garybgenett/composer/README.md

   * [Markdown] is an increasingly universal/portable and popular plain-text format.
-  * Required formats worked "out of the box", and intermediary formats like [LaTeX] were almost completely abstrated.
+  * Required formats worked "out of the box", and intermediary formats like [LaTeX] were almost completely abstracted.
   * Did not require any expertise with output or intermediary formats to accomplish advanced results/output.
   * Supported a large number of input and output formats, and was